-The National Fish Passage Program depends on strong partnerships with individuals, organizations, local governments, and agencies to conduct fish passage projects.
+The National Fish Passage Program depends on strong partnerships with individuals, organizations, local governments, and agencies to conduct projects.
 We often collaborate with state fish and wildlife departments, other federal agencies, tribes, and transportation agencies.

 Who do we partner with?